Azure/azure-resource-provider-sdk/docs/tips-and-tricks.md

 There is a limit on the number of Resources that can be created
 ---
-Windows Azure only allows a user to create 5 Resources of a particular ResourceType under a subscription.
+Windows Azure allows a user to create 25 Resources of a particular ResourceType under a subscription.

 Dates and times are in ISO-8601 format
 ---